Witney Carson Stuns In Tight Leggings & Crop Top In New Instagram Share

 The reality show dance competition star is attempting to stay connected to her 1.1 million followers, who have followed Witney since her debut on the series in 2013.

-She began Dancing with the Stars tenure as a troupe dancer for Seasons 16 and 17 before being made pro in Season 18.
-She would eventually win the show’s coveted mirrorball in her second season as a permanent part of the cast, Season 19, alongside Alfonso Ribeiro.
+She began Dancing with the Stars as a troupe dancer for Seasons 16 and 17 before being made pro in Season 18.
+She won the show’s coveted mirrorball in Season 19 alongside Alfonso Ribeiro.

 Fans thought Witney looked spectacular in the image and loved the idea of her sharing her personal fitness tips and tricks with them.